Love Around

 Love Around (真愛黑白配 (Zhen Ai Hei Bai Pei)) is a 2013 Taiwanese idol romantic comedy television series.
 The television drama was produced and created by Sanlih E-Television starring George Hu as the male main lead and Annie Chen as the female main lead.
 The Chinese title literally translate to "Real love black and white".
 Filming began on 15 May 2013 and finished on 5 October 2013.
 It began airing on 9 June 2013 on TTV channel after King Flower.
-Final episode aired on 27 October 2013 with a total of 21 episodes.
+The last of the 21 episodes aired on 27 October 2013.

 This marks the second series that George Hu and Annie Chen co-starred and paired up with each other after Love, Now in 2012.
 Due to the success and positive response of their pairing on their previous drama "Love, Now" Sanlih decided to pair up George Hu and Annie Chen again, 3-month after their previous drama ended.

 Synopsis

 Two individuals with opposite family backgrounds, she is the daughter of a former Chief of Police and he is the son of a former triad boss, become friends when both have just been dumped by their significant others.
-They use their heartbreak to console each other but soon their friendship turns to love, but their love may not survive when she publicly offends a man she doesn't know is his father.
+They use their heartbreak to console each other, but soon their friendship turns to love.
+However, their love may not survive, when she publicly offends a man she doesn't know is his father.

 Summary

 It' s Zhou Zhen's birthday, but his heart is broken.
 His ex-girlfriend who had previously promised to celebrate each birthday with him, broke up with him recently due to his family's background.
 His father was a former triad boss who has since left that life for over 10 years and is now a land developer.
-To get over his heartbreak he goes to a recreational batting cage facility, and by chance he meets Liang Xiao Shu, who is there to purchase a birthday gift for her boyfriend.
+To get over his heartbreak, he goes to a recreational batting cage facility, where he meets Liang Xiao Shu.
+She is there to purchase a birthday gift for her boyfriend.
 The baseball bat that Xiao Shu wants is not for purchase and must be won by entering in a batting contest.
 In order to practice for the contest, she uses an empty batting cage that Zhou Zhen has reserved since he does not like others by his side when he is batting.
 Zhou Zhen ask her to leave and they have an argument about having common courtesy for others.
 Zhou Zhen does not listen and ask her to leave immediately or else he will have the staff drag her out, knowing there is no way to reason with him she abides and walks away.
 During the contest Xiao Shu finds out it is impossible for her to win since she is not good at batting.
 Seeing how great Zhou Zhen is at batting she begs him to enter the contest and win the baseball bat for her by telling him it's a gift she really wants to get her boyfriend for his birthday.
 He agrees, seeing it's a gift for her boyfriend's birthday and wins the baseball bat for her.